October, 8, 2019

-One of our target markets include professionals in the world of architecture and civil engineering, which as you know, dealing with design at different scales and working on existing buildings, logically should be, for us, a very large customer base.
+One of our reference markets includes professionals from the world of architecture and civil engineering, who, as we are familiar with, designing at different scales and operating on the existing building heritage, logically should be, for us, a customer base very broad.

-In fact we often have to deal with this type of customer, who calls us because they needs to accurately measure a property that will be the subject of a renovation, a land on which they will have to develop a new real estate project or an industrial plant.
+In fact, we often deal with this type of customer, who calls us because he needs to accurately measure a property that will have to be the subject of a remediation or renovation, a land on which a new real estate project will have to be developed or maybe an industrial plant.

-This type of customer is not usually the final customer; in turn has a client who entrusts him with the design and all technical activities.
-It goes without saying that if the customer of our client managed to snatch a profitable deal (for him) the resources available for the outsourcing activities are quite limited, and this has an impact on the quality of service they will need to outsource.
+This type of customer is usually not the end customer; in turn, it has a client who is in charge of the design and of all ancillary technical activities.
+It goes without saying that if our client’s client has managed to snatch an advantageous agreement (for him) the resources available for outsourced activities will be rather limited, and this has repercussions on the quality of the service that will have to be commissioned from outside.

-Perform a survey using instruments such as total stations and 3D laserscanner, knowing which operational procedures are necessary to achieve the accuracy and detail required, is a highly specialized activity and, although in our country is not recognized as happens abroad, the surveyor profession can not be improvised.
-It requires constant study, precision, method and attention to detail.
+Performing a survey using instruments such as total stations and 3D laser scanners, knowing which operating procedures are necessary to obtain the required accuracy and detail, is a highly specialized activity and, even if in our country it is not yet recognized as it happens at the abroad, the profession of the surveyor cannot be improvised.
+It requires continuous study, precision, method and attention to detail.

-A survey carried out by art, with the right level of detail, accuracy required and characterized by complete information, time and resources, should be considered an investment and not a cost.
+A survey carried out with a work of art, with the right level of detail, the necessary accuracy and characterized by a completeness of information, requires time and resources, which is why it must be considered an investment and not a cost.

-A survey with the right level of detail will speed up the planning stage, because provides the designer a complete and detailed picture of the current situation on which to work.
-It can be reused by different technical figures involved in the project (architect, structural engineer, project managers, suppliers of materials etc.).
+A survey with the right degree of detail makes it possible to speed up the design phase, because it provides the designer with a complete and detailed picture of the state of affairs on which he must work.
+It can be reused by the various technical figures who collaborate in the project (architect, structural engineer, installers, project managers, material suppliers, etc.).

-An accurate survey avoids mistakes which may result in slowdowns, construction stops, errors in the quantification of materials etc., and allows you to take critical decisions with a certain tranquility.
+Accurate survey helps to avoid errors, which can result in slowdowns, downtime, errors in the quantification of materials, etc., and allows critical decisions to be taken with sufficient peace of mind.

-A survey represented and returned in full, allows professionals who will use it to get a complete picture of information, geometric and qualitative, which will optimize the work time.
+A relief represented and returned in a complete way, allows professionals who use it to have a complete picture of geometric and qualitative information, which will optimize work times.

-So, invest in a quality service, maybe spending a little more, but in return for a guarantee that the work is performed respecting strict criteria of accuracy and completeness, it is certainly a good idea and can only bring future benefits.
+So we have come to the conclusion that the most correct term to associate with laser scanners must not be cost but investment, because investing in a quality service, perhaps spending a little more but asking in exchange for the guarantee that the work is carried out in strict compliance Accuracy and completeness criteria, it is certainly a good idea and can only bring future benefits.